Jorge Soler Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Braves pitching staff ranks 16th in MLB.
+- The 9.3 strikeouts per nine innings compiled by the Braves pitching staff ranks ninth in MLB.

-- The Braves surrender the second-fewest home runs in baseball (15 total, 0.7 per game).
+- Braves pitchers combine to surrender 15 home runs (0.7 per game), the second-fewest in the league.

-- Strider makes the start for the Braves, his fifth of the season.
-He is 2-0 with a 2.45 ERA and 36 strikeouts in 22 2/3 innings pitched.
+- Morton makes the start for the Braves, his fifth of the season.
+He is 2-2 with a 3.22 ERA and 17 strikeouts through 22 1/3 innings pitched.

-- In his last outing on Wednesday against the San Diego Padres, the right-hander went six scoreless innings while surrendering one hit.
+- In his last outing on Wednesday against the San Diego Padres, the righty threw six innings, allowing one earned run while surrendering five hits.

+- In four games this season, the 39-year-old has amassed an ERA of 3.22, with 6.9 strikeouts per nine innings.
+Opponents are hitting .289 against him.

 © 2023 Data Skrive.
 All rights reserved.